3dwintny/cle-ser/content/about/our-mission.md

 # Our Mission

-At Elizabeth's Cleaning Service, our mission is to elevate the quality of life for our clients by delivering exceptional cleaning services that combine professional expertise, eco-friendly practices, and genuine care for every space we touch.
+At Elizabeths Cleaning Service LLC, our mission is to elevate the quality of life for our clients by delivering exceptional cleaning services that combine professional expertise, eco-friendly practices, and genuine care for every space we touch.

 ## Our Core Values